-The plan would redirect state subsidy dollars for use at non-public schools.
+SB 2 would redirect state education funding to non-public schools.
 Students who attend public schools that score in the lowest 15 percent on state math and reading standardized tests would be eligible.

 “It’s extremely disappointing that state senators think voting on tuition voucher schemes should be a priority for the General Assembly,” said PSEA President Dolores McCracken.
 “This bill could cut more than $500 million from school districts that need state funding the most.

 “For many of these school districts, the losses would end up being more than the 2011 state funding cuts that threw our public schools into crisis.”